Novel Consultation with Leslie LehrLL#79authorphoto

 Contact LESLIE LEHR at lesliejlehr@gmail.com (put “TWS” in subject line).

-With a B.A. from the USC School of Cinematic Arts and an MFA in Creative Writing from Antioch University, Lehr is a popular panelist at literary and film conferences around the country.
-She’s a member of the Authors Guild, WGA, PEN, and AWP (the Association of Writers & Writing Programs).
+With a B.A. and a student Emmy from the USC School of Cinematic Arts and an MFA in Creative Writing from Antioch University, Lehr is a popular podcast guest and panelist at literary and film conferences around the country.
+She’s a member of the Authors Guild, WGA, PEN, AWP, and the Women’s Leadership Council of Los Angeles.

 _____________________________________________________________________________________________________________________________________________